-Their size and strength, however, never went to their heads.
-Ward tells Penn Live that, even as the Vaitai brothers began to receive attention, they never displayed an ounce of cockiness with their actions.
-He says that Halapoulivaati rarely spoke out of turn – through really he never spoke much at all, for that matter.
-Ward says “He was such a respectful kid, and he was very into his family and his faith.
+Their egos, however, never grew to match their enormous stature.
+Ward recalls that even as the Vaitai brothers began to receive attention they never displayed even an ounce of cockiness with their actions.
+He says that Halapoulivaati rarely spoke out of turn.
+In fact, he rarely spoke at all!
+Ward says “he was such a respectful kid, and he was very into his family and his faith.
 The rest, everything else around him in football and all that, was secondary.
 He was just nice to everyone.”
-Vaitai is a man a great humility.
-I personally love the first words of his Instagram; “Don’t follow me.
+To this day, Vaitai is a quiet man with impressive humility.
+The first words of his Instagram page bear the motto; “Don’t follow me.
 Follow God.”

-Because of the strength he has in the Lord, Vaitai lives with a sense of peace.
-Even when he was a rookie, Penn Live noted that he never appeared “overly antsy or amped.”
-When he first became a starter, and found himself the center of attention, his humble response was to simply smile and softly say; “I’m not used to this.
+Vaitai credits his faith for giving him a sense of peace.
+Vaitai’s calm in the midst of pressure had left an impression on scouts and teammates alike from the bery beginning of his professional career.
+Penn Live noted that, even as a rookie, he never appeared “overly antsy or amped.”
+When he first began to fill in for Peters and found himself to be the center of attention, his humble response was to simply smile and softly say; “I’m not used to his.
 I’m not used to the cameras and stuff.
 I guess I got to get used to it.”